franneck94/HelperBox/docs/Terra.md

 # Terra Helper

 - Nearby Obsidian Behemoths
-  - Distance is less than Cast Range
+  - List them if their distance is less than cast range
     - Target Button
-  - If behemoth is casting healing spring, text is colored green-ish, white otherwise
+    - If behemoth is casting healing spring, the text is colored green-ish
-  - If behemoth is casting healing spring within earshot distance and the player is standing still, the behemoth is targeted
+  - If the behemoth is casting healing spring within earshot distance and the player is idle*, the behemoth is targeted